What does LMS stand for? What does LMS mean anyway?

 So yes – an LMS is necessary for any company that wants to make learning materials available online without compromising on quality.

-Although most LMS programs share the same goals of delivering training and tracking progress for administrators, who those administrators and stakeholders are impacts what the software highlights.
+Although most LMS programs share the same goals of delivering training and tracking progress for administrators, those administrators, and stakeholders impact what the software highlights.

 In the world of academia, offering e-learning and distance learning to students means that more people can get an education without stepping into the classroom.